12 Things Only Cleaning Company Owners Will Understand

 This one is pretty self-explanatory, but oh so true.

-A messy supply closet is not only a giant headache for manager responsible for inventory / restocking, it can also looks terrible to a client who might someday open the closet and begin to wonder how clean their office really is.
+A messy supply closet is not only a giant headache for the manager responsible for inventory/restocking, it can also look terrible to a client who might someday open the closet and begin to wonder how clean their office really is.